 Readmission to the NHTI Dental Hygiene Program is not guaranteed.
 Students who have withdrawn from the program due to extenuating circumstances or students who have been suspended from the program due to a failure in a non-clinical course may be considered for readmission only one time.
 Students who have been suspended due to a failure in a clinical course will not be considered.
 Applicants for readmission for any semester of the first clinical year who have been absent for one semester or longer will be required to repeat ADED 113C Clinical Dental Hygiene I and ADED 114C Clinical Dental Hygiene II (if previously completed).
-Applicants for readmission for any semester of the second clinical year who have been absent for one semester or longer will be required to repeat the clinical course schedule in the semester readmission is requested.
+Applicants for readmission for any semester of the second clinical year who have been absent for one semester or longer schedule in the semester readmission is requested.